saisusmitha/Bayesian-Ensembles-for-Medical-Image-Segmentation-and-Uncertainty-Estimation/README.md

+Name of student: Arvapalli Sai Susmitha
+Roll no: 18111273
+Degree for which submitted: Master of Technology
+Department: Department of Computer Science and Engineering
+University: Indian Institute of Technology Kanpur (IIT KANPUR) Thesis title: Bayesian Ensembles for Medical Image Segmentation and Uncertainty Estimation Name of Thesis Supervisors: Sunil Simon and Vinay P. Namboodiri Month and year of thesis submission: October 2024

+Master's Thesis Abstract:

 Medical image segmentation plays a pivotal role in diagnosing and treating various diseases, enabling precise anatomical structure modeling, image-based diagnosis, surgical planning, and guidance.
 Despite advancements in deep learning techniques, traditional neural networks often produce overconfident predictions and struggle with ambiguities inherent in medical images.
 These limitations underscore the need for robust uncertainty estimation methods to enhance the reliability and interpretability of segmentation models.